NazerkeT/juliagc/README.md

 - Running a `julia_gc_alloc` uprobe on a test function following a tutorial with Julia's stable branch(v1.6.3): https://vchuravy.dev/notes/2021/08/bpftrace/#a_note_on_ustack
 - Troubleshooting `dtrace` tools and Julia's master branch installation(ongoing).
+- Created a new issue on Julia's github repo about installation problems: https://github.com/JuliaLang/julia/issues/43071